 Thomas Frank Haller was born on June 23, 1937, in Lockport, Illinois.
 He was the youngest of three children, preceded by sister Joyce and brother Bill.

 At Rockport High School, Haller starred in football and basketball as well as baseball.
 His football prowess won him a scholarship to the University of Illinois where he played quarterback.
 During his junior year at Illinois, in 1957 he was third amongst the Big Ten Conference quarterbacks in passing.
 Against Ohio State, in the Big Ten opener, he went 10-for-13 with 183 yards passing, but the Illini lost to Ohio State, 21-7.
-The following week, he led his team to a 34-13 upset over Minnesota, the eventual Big Ten Champion.
+The following week, he led his team to a 34-13 upset over Minnesota.
 Later in the season, in a nationally televised game, they toppled Michigan 20-19.
 They ended the season rolling over Northwestern 27-0.

 During the summer of 1957, Haller honed his baseball skills playing with the Moose Jaw Mallards in Moose Jaw, Saskatchewan, Canada.
 His 18 homers opened the eyes of the professional scouts.